UPDATE: Wildfire Roars Through Teaneck, Firefighter Hospitalized

 The firefighter was taken to Holy Name Medical Center in Teaneck, Township Manager Dean Kazinci told Daily Voice.

-The fire ignited in the area south of Degraw Avenue between Route 95 and Teaneck Road around 7 p.m.
+The five-alarmer ignited in the area south of Degraw Avenue between Route 95 and Teaneck Road around 7 p.m.
 Tuesday, April 11, Kazinci said.

 Dry, windy conditions spread the fire, which brought more than a dozen other area departments to Teaneck to assist, he said.